NnekaAsuzu/nnekaasuzu.github.io/index.md

 ## Why Work With Me
 I bring a combination of **technical expertise, creativity, and a results-driven mindset**.
 I excel at translating data into **meaningful insights**, building solutions that solve complex problems, and collaborating effectively with teams to deliver impact.

-Whether it’s developing predictive models, analyzing datasets, or deploying scalable AI solutions, I’m passionate about turning **data into actionable results**.
+Whether it’s developing predictive models, analyzing datasets, or building interactive AI solutions, I’m passionate about turning **data into actionable results**.

 ---